AVOID THESE EXHIBITING BLUNDERS TO ACHIEVE TRADE SHOW RESULTS

 The outcomes from texting while on "booth duty" include fewer exhibit visitors, less-than-optimal leads, and unrealized sales opportunities.
 These outcomes are also similar for the other bulleted items listed below.

 Cell phones should remain turned off and stored in pockets and purses so they are out of site.
 All attention needs to focus on attracting and meeting the needs of trade show attendees.
-This can’t happen if a team member is talking on the phone and missing potential sales opportunities.
+This can’t happen if a team member is texting or talking on the phone and missing potential sales opportunities.

 Booth Staff Seated in the Display Area — There's no doubt that standing for hours in an exhibit area is wearing on your feet, even when donning the most comfortable shoes.
 Yet, when a booth representative is not standing alert and enthusiastically greeting visitors, you can count on a less-than-optimal return on investment.